 www.aif.de > Central Innovation Programme SME

-Small and medium-sized enterprises (SMEs) often have little experience with the public funding of research projects.
-The KMU-innovativ programme helps them to find and apply for funding, advises on providing proof of equity capital and ensures that cutting-edge research can also be realised in small businesses.
+Small and medium-sized enterprises (SMEs) often have little experience of the public funding of research projects.
+The KMU-innovativ programme helps them to find and apply for funding, gives advice about how to provide proof of equity capital and ensures that cutting-edge research can also be realised in small businesses.

 Young firms are already of major importance in several economic sectors.
 Business founders from the world of science and research can receive support from funding programmes that assist, for example, in obtaining venture capital from private investors.